Why diversification is a big challenge for business owners

 Business owners should hold some wealth outside their business, in assets that are unrelated to their main source of income.

-If they can, business owners should therefore hold some wealth outside their business, in assets that are unrelated to their main source of income.
+If possible, business owners should therefore hold some wealth outside their business, in assets that are unrelated to their main source of income.
 Technology entrepreneurs, for example, may be prone to select technology stocks for their private investments.
-While it is logical to invest in what you know, true diversification should mean holding some investments that are distinct from your main occupation.
+While it is logical to invest in what you know, true diversification should mean holding some investments that are distinct from and uncorrelated with your main occupation.

-Business owners should be ready to move away from what they know and invest assets in areas that are not the product of or subject to the same business conditions.
+Business owners should be ready to move away from what they know and invest in assets in areas that are not the product of, or subject to, the same business conditions.
 If their company experiences a rough patch, they should have the comfort of other investments that may be performing better.

 This applies to geographic as well as sector diversification.
 If much of an entrepreneur’s business is based in a single country, they should consider investments elsewhere.
-The impact of the UK’s withdrawal from the European Union has demonstrated the risks run by companies dependent on a single country or a particular market relationship at times of unexpected political upheaval.
+The impact of the UK’s withdrawal from the European Union and the outbreak of war in Ukraine have demonstrated the risks entailed by companies dependent on a single country or a particular market relationship in the event of unexpected political upheaval.

 Developing a diversification plan